cmharlow/rialto-wiki/Loading-data-into-Vitro:-Jena-tdbloader.md

     `tdbloader --loc /path/to/vitro/tdbContentModels /path/to/vivo/agents/*.nq`
 1. Via the Vitro UI, recompute inferences.
 1. Via the Vitro UI, rebuild the search index.

+# tdbloader2

+`tdbloader2` is the faster/newer version of `tdbloader`.
+It only operates on empty databases, however, so is not an option we can consider since we will need to perform many incremental loads over time.

 # Troubleshooting